Kyle Russell (baseball): Professional career

-In 2008 with the Rookie-class Ogden Raptors, Russell hit .279 with 11 home runs and 46 RBI in 61 games and was named to the post-season Pioneer League all-star team.
-In 2009 with the Class-A Great Lakes Loons, he hit .272 with 26 HR and 102 RBI in 133 games and was named to both the mid-season and post-season Midwest League all-star teams as well as being selected as the Midwest League Most Valuable Player.
+In 2008 with the Rookie-level Ogden Raptors, Russell hit .279 with 11 home runs and 46 RBI in 61 games and was named to the post-season Pioneer League All-Star team.
+In 2009 with the Single-A Great Lakes Loons, he hit .272 with 26 home runs and 102 RBI in 133 games and was named to both the mid-season and post-season Midwest League All-Star teams as well as being selected as the Midwest League Most Valuable Player.

-Russell began 2010 with the Class-A (advanced) Inland Empire 66ers of San Bernardino and hit .354 with 16 HR and 53 RBI in 53 games before a quick promotion to the Double-A Chattanooga Lookouts.
+Russell began 2010 with the Class-A (advanced) Inland Empire 66ers of San Bernardino and hit .354 with 16 home runs and 53 RBI in 53 games before a quick promotion to the Double-A Chattanooga Lookouts.
 In 76 games with the Lookouts, he hit .245 with 10 home runs.
 In 2011, he was selected to the mid-season Southern League All-Star Game.
-He was in 120 games with the Lookouts, hitting .259 with 19 home runs and 69 RBI, earning him a late season promotion to the AAA Albuquerque Isotopes.
+He was in 120 games with the Lookouts, hitting .259 with 19 home runs and 69 RBI, earning him a late season promotion to the Triple–A Albuquerque Isotopes.

 Russell spent most of 2012 back with the Lookouts, appearing in 74 games with a .262 batting average, 11 homers and 44 RBI.
 He spent considerable time on the disabled list also with various ailments.

-In March 2013, Russell was released by the Dodgers and signed to a minor league contract by the Atlanta Braves.
-The Braves released him and he signed with the Lancaster Barnstormers.
+In March 2013, Russell was released by the Dodgers and was signed to a minor league contract by the Atlanta Braves.
+The Braves later released him and he signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.